flybywiresim/aircraft/docs/a320-simvars.md

     - Bool
     - True if ground control is on.

-- A32NX_EMERELECPWR_MAN_ON
-    - Bool
-    - True if Ram Air Turbine has been manually deployed.

 - A32NX_EMERELECPWR_GEN_TEST
     - Bool
     - True if emergency generator is being tested.